npm/npm/doc/misc/npm-developers.md

 ## Publish your package

 This part's easy.
-IN the root of your folder, do this:
+In the root of your folder, do this:

     npm publish